splunk/splunk-sdk-python/splunklib/ai/README.md

 The Agent is designed with a modular, provider-agnostic architecture.
 This allows a single Agent implementation to work with different model providers through a common interface, without requiring changes to the agent’s core logic.

-At the moment, we support OpenAI and OpenAI-compatible models.
+We support following predefined models:

+- `OpenAIModel` - works with OpenAI and any [OpenAI-compatible API](https://platform.openai.com/docs/api-reference).
+- `AnthropicModel` - works with Anthropic and any [Anthropic-compatible API](https://docs.anthropic.com/en/api).

 ### OpenAI